 And then struck.
 Just like the first time, I whirl around, knife out, aiming for the throat.

 Riddick catches my wrist inches away from his neck.

 I nod, wide-eyed, seeing myself reflected in his black goggles.
 "He wasn't expecting it.
 I just turned and stabbed him through the throat.
 Right here."
 I press the tip of my knife into the soft skin at the hollow of his throat.

 "All right."
 He smiles crookedly at me.
 "Now, let's practice what you do if your attacker isn't some drunk pedophile who doesn't know his dick from brain."

 And we do.
 We practice fighting from day six all the way to day twenty.
 And on day twenty, we land on Rigel.
 By this time, I'm not bruised every day, and I don't walk with a limp like I did days six through fifteen.
-My muscles aren't always sore, and my hands don't have blisters from the knife.
-They're calloused.
+My muscles aren't always sore, and my punches begin to have impact.

 Riddick doesn't care if I pray, of course.
 When Imam insisted, I tried to appeal to Riddick, but Riddick just said that God isn't a bad thing, just an asshole.
 And sometimes, you want to have an asshole on your side.

 So, every day, three times a day, I pray with Imam.
 I learn Arabic and about Mohammad and the various prophets and Allah.
 I learn and it soaks in and my knees stopped hurting when I kneel.
 And, by day twenty, I can recite the chants almost as well as Imam.
 He says I'm a fast learner and seems really... proud.